 The first of my Summer Series of State Highpoints for 2021 turned out to be unsuccessful attempt of Mt.
 Sunflower.
 After having done much harder highpoints with relative ease (CA, MT, UT, ID, NH), I never thought I’d be denied this one!

-We flew in to Denver on Memorial Day to begin our 4-state Highpointers Loop.
-Kansas was to be “the easy one”.
+Our 4-state Highpoints loop started in Denver on Memorial Day with Kansas to be “the easy one”.

 I knew the road to Mt.
 Sunflower was unpaved and read about it’s muddy condition earlier in the month.
 My hope was for things to dry out by the time we would arrive 3 weeks later.
 In fact, we left record-breaking heat in Salt Lake only to find gloomy skies as we drove out to Kanorado.

 The further we drove, the deeper the ruts got.
 We also couldn’t find the switch for Traction Control until we had already lost too much momentum.
 By that time, the Kansas Clay had gotten us and confirmed that we shoulda paid extra for the Toyota Tacoma.